What is Life Like at a Christian Elementary School?

 Chorus

-From September to December, students in 1st – 4th grades will participate in this vocal class learning how to read choral music and developing healthy singing techniques as well as working together to perform well in the Christmas Concert.
+Elementary students will participate in this vocal class learning how to read choral music and developing healthy singing techniques as well as working together to perform well in the Christmas Concert.
 Students in kindergarten through 3rd grade will participate in Elementary Chorus class to perform in the Spring Concert.
 Students will learn and perform fun unison and partner songs in seasonal, folk, patriotic, gospel, and historical styles.

 -